Joyvina Evans, Ph.D., MSPH MSA ( She/Her/Hers)

 Biography

-Born in Norfolk, Virginia and raised in Flint, Michigan, Dr. Evans has over a decade of clinical, academic, and administrative research experience.
-Dr. Evans was the Project Lead and Research Manager in Cardiovascular Research at University of Michigan-Ann Arbor, where she was responsible for all phases of development and recruitment for an Aortic biobank that housed blood and tissue of patients having open-aortic surgeries.
+Born in Norfolk, Virginia and raised in Flint, Michigan, Evans has over a decade of clinical, academic, and administrative research experience.
+Evans was the Project Lead and Research Manager in Cardiovascular Research at University of Michigan-Ann Arbor, where she was responsible for all phases of development and recruitment for an Aortic biobank that housed blood and tissue of patients having open-aortic surgeries.
 She had direct oversight of the workflow, budget, purchasing, as well as hiring, training, and supervision of fifteen research assistants.

-Dr. Evans is a proud member of Alpha Kappa Alpha Sorority, Incorporated, American Public Health Association, and Association of University Programs in Healthcare Administration.
+Evans is a proud member of Alpha Kappa Alpha Sorority, Incorporated, American Public Health Association, and Association of University Programs in Healthcare Administration.

 Education & Expertise